banner-1

 Reflection:

-Imagining the finding of the Child Jesus in the temple, we
+the Child Jesus in the temple.
+On the one hand, we see the

 Prayer: